rawitat/gtypist_lessons/programming_quotes.typ

  :available: the experience of implementing it.

 *:SW2_21
-I:Boris Beizer, "Software Testing Techniques" 2E.
+I:[21] Boris Beizer, "Software Testing Techniques" 2E.
 1990.
 S:Software quality has almost nothing to do with algorithmic elegance, compact- :ness, or speed - in fact, those attributes do more harm to quality than good.
  :